Rules and instructions

 - Passengers of vehicles cannot shoot from holes smaller than their head (e.g. between wood boards) and it is the responsibility of the owner to cover these.

 - If you want to shoot from the windows, they must be fully opened and taped to stay in place.
+This must be done before leaving main base and you cannot do it in field.
 Windows may be kept a little open for safety reasons.
 In this case it is not allowed to shoot out of this gap and the passangers can ignore any bb's coming in through the gap!

 - Enemy vehicle doors cannot be opened to prevent accidents.
 If a vehicle is surrounded it would be polite to consider surrendering.